 Calculations and Cutting

-Note: All directions will use a 1/2" seam allowance.
+Note: Use a 1/2" seam allowance.

-The Pillow Ends:
+The Pillow Ends

-- Find the distance across the end of the bolster pillow form and add 1" for seam allowances.
-Cut out two circles that are the distance across the end plus 1".
-Use a compass or one of the many circular templates you have around the house to obtain a circle.
-Dinner plates, dessert plates, bowls, pans and more are all usable... templates.
+- From the fabric, cut out two circles at the larger size.
+Use a compass or one of the many circular items found around the house to obtain a circle template the same size.
+Plates, bowls, pans, and more are all usable templates.

-The diameter of the pillow is 9" so the other edge of the rectangle is 9 times 3.14 which equals 28.26 plus 1" for seam allowances is 29.26 ( or 29 17/64 but we would round it to 29 1/4")
+The diameter of the pillow is 9" so the other edge of the rectangle is 9 times 3.14 which equals 28.26 plus 1" for seam allowances is 29.26 (rounded down to 29.25 or 29 1/4")

 - two 10" circles for the ends

-- one rectangle 15" by 29 1/4" for the body of the pillow
+- one rectangle 15" x 29 1/4" for the body of the pillow

 - Clip the seam allowance of the piping seam allowance.
-Even though it is cut on the bias, clipping the tape will allow piping tape to lay smoothly.
+Even though it is cut on the bias, clipping the tape will allow the piping tape to lay smoothly.

 The Body of the Pillow - Using the rectangle for the body of the pillow:

 Attaching the Ends